capasha/EEUProtocol/README.md

 # Everybody Edits Universe Messages Protocol
 This repository contains documentation on the [EEUniverse SDK (By Jesse)](https://github.com/EEUniverse) based on the [Everybody Edits Universe](http://ee-universe.com) API.

+The most updated protocol is now hosted on [lucifierx website](https://luciferx.net/eeu/protocol).

 Protocol Update: 2020-06-03
 Use [EEUProtocolTool](https://github.com/capasha/EEUProtocolTool) to check the protocol.